Studies in Additive Number Theory by Circles of Partition: The density of points on the circle of partition

-\begin{remark} The notion of the density of points as espoused in Definition \ref{pointdensity} provides a passage between the density of the corresponding weight set of points.
-This possibility renders this type of density as a black box in studying problems concerning partition of numbers into specialized sequences taking into consideration their density. \end{remark}
+The notion of the density of points introduced in the definition \ref{pointdensity} allows a passage between the density of the corresponding weight set of points.
+This possibility renders this type of density as black box in studying problems concerning the partition of numbers into subsets of the integers taking into consideration their density.